mghlm/poochpads/README.md

 As a pad lord
 So I can keep details up to date
 I would like to be able to update my pad listing

+As a dog owner
+So I can know when the pad is unavailable
+I want to see a list of booked dates on the request page
 ```

 **EMAILING**